Hall of Fame

 Brad Beven

-Brad became a legend in the sport after winning four consecutive World Cup Series titles between 1992 and 1995 and three silver medals in the ITU World Championships in the 90s – amongst a host of amazing achievements at home and abroad.
+Brad Beven won four consecutive World Cup Series titles between 1992 and 1995, along with three silver medals at the ITU World Championships during the 90s.

-Brad is a four time World Cup champion, 5 x Australian Champion and 7 x Australian Grand Prix Champion.
+Beven is a four-time World Cup winner, five-time Australian Champion, and seven-time Australian Grand Prix Champion.

 2012